awsdocs/amazon-chime-administration-guide/doc_source/disaster-recovery-resiliency.md

 For more information about AWS Regions and Availability Zones, see [AWS Global Infrastructure](http://aws.amazon.com/about-aws/global-infrastructure/)\.

 In addition to the AWS global infrastructure, Amazon Chime offers different features to help support your data resiliency and backup needs\.
-For more information, see [Managing Amazon Chime Voice Connector Groups](voice-connector-groups.md) and [Streaming Amazon Chime Voice Connector Media to Kinesis](start-kinesis-vc.md)\.
+For more information, see [Managing Amazon Chime Voice Connector groups](voice-connector-groups.md) and [Streaming Amazon Chime Voice Connector media to Kinesis](start-kinesis-vc.md)\.